LittleLittleCloud/Torchsharp-phi/README.md

 > Make sure you have git lfs installed

 > [!Note]
-> To run Phi-2 model, you need to have at least 12GB GPU memory.
+> To run Phi-2 model on GPU, you need to have at least 12GB GPU memory.

 > [!Note]
 > Loading other Phi model should be similar but I haven't test them yet.
 Please create an issue if you have trouble loading other Phi models.